yoosofan/prezentprogramo/docs/presentations.rst

 .................................

 SVG coordinates can either be absolute, with a reference to the page origin; or relative, which is in reference to the last point.
-Bildumilo! can handle both, but what it can not handle very well is a mixture of them.
+Prezentprogramo! can handle both, but what it can not handle very well is a mixture of them.

 Specifically, if you take an SVG path that starts with a relative movement